55 Rapid-Fire Icebreaker Activities For Any Group

 M&Ms / Pass It Around

 A bag of M&Ms is required for introducing groups to each other.
 One group sits in a circle, and the bag is moved around.
-Team members are expected to help themselves with the M&Ms, but not to eat them.
+Team members are expected to help themselves to the M&Ms but not to eat them.
 Once the bag has been around the entire circle, each member must reveal one thing about himself/herself for every M&M taken.
 This activity has some variations.

 The Question Web